odan/phinx-migrations-generator/README.md

 ### Generating migrations

 On the first run, an inital schema and a migration class is generated.
-The `schema.php` file contains the previous database schema and is getting compared with the the current schema.
+The `schema.php` file contains the previous database schema and is getting compared with the current schema.
 Based on the difference, a Phinx migration class is generated.

 Linux